norcalbiostat/prof_website/content/authors/irf/_index.md

   icon_pack: fab
   link: https://github.com/planetirf
 superuser: false
-title: Irfan Ainuddin
+title: (2021) Irfan Ainuddin
 user_groups:
-- Grad Students
+- Alumni
 ---

+Irf is a PhD Student at University of Minnesota - Land and Atmospheric Sciences, studying permafrost affected soils to understand permafrost genesis and morphology, quantify organic carbon stocks, and apply geospatial techniques to map distributions of permafrost

-See Irfan's webpage at: http://planetirf.org/
+See Irfan's webpage at: http://planetirf.org/ and his capstone project at http://www.soilboxes.com:3838/app2/.